eneliviu/LovePlanningCLI/README.md

 - As a user, I want to clean up the console before I access another user menu option.
 - As a user, I want to see clearly the overdue tasks.

-The progress was nonlinear, with many bugs that occured and quite painful code refactoring to adhere to the DRY (Don't Repeat Yourself) principles.
+The development process faced several challenges, including numerous bugs and the need for code refactoring to adhere to the DRY (Don't Repeat Yourself) principles.

 During iterations, the overview over the app development was guided using Lucid wireframes like the one shwon below: